 The Company and its subsidiaries develop, manufacture and market specialty chemicals which slow the evaporation of water.
 One product, HEATSAVR®, is marketed for use in swimming pools and spas where its use, by slowing the evaporation of water, allows the water to retain a higher temperature for a longer period of time and thereby reduces the energy required to maintain the desired temperature of the water in the pool.
 Another product, WATERSAVR®, is marketed for water conservation in irrigation canals, aquaculture, and reservoirs where its use slows water loss due to evaporation.
 In addition to the water conservation products, the Company also manufactures and markets water-soluble chemicals utilizing thermal polyaspartate biopolymers (hereinafter referred to as "TPAs"), which are beta-proteins manufactured from the common biological amino acid, L-aspartic.
 TPAs can be formulated to prevent corrosion and scaling in water piping within the petroleum, chemical, utility and mining industries.
-TPAs are also used as proteins to enhance fertilizers in improving crop yields and can be used as additives for household laundry detergents, consumer care products and pesticides.
-The TPA division also manufactures two nitrogen conservation products for agriculture that slows nitrogen loss from fields.
+TPAs are also used as proteins to enhance fertilizers in improving crop yields and can be used as additives for household laundry detergents, consumer care products for adjustices.
+The TPA division also manufactures two nitrogen conservation products for specific clients and are confidential.
+We anticipate that this market vertical will grow over time.